Need some help with your Unicom telephone service?

 This depends completely on the nature of the fault.
-All faults will be responded to as priority according to your care level.
-Fault resolution times all vary depending on the necessary work required.
-We will however communicate directly with BT Openreach at regular intervals to seek a resolution as soon as possible, and keep you fully updated on the progress of the fault.
+All faults will be responded to as priority according to your care level and ault resolution times will vary depending on the work required.

 Beware of recorded messages offering prizes or other incentives, claimable only by calling 090 numbers.
 These calls can be very expensive and there is no guarantee of a prize.If you are unsure about a premium rate charge on your telephone bill you can check with Phone-paid Services Authority, a telephone watchdog.
 For more information please visit: www.psauthority.org.uk.If you have a telephone system there are a few simple steps you can take to protect your system from unauthorised use, potentially saving you thousands of pounds: